1: PRE-WINTER SURVEY

 # 2: ANTI-SLIP MEASURES

-The most common construction site accidents are slips and falls, and while they can happen at any time, the risk of on-site accidents increase exponentially during winter because of ice and wet, slippery surfaces.
+The most common construction site accidents are slips and falls.
+While they can happen at any time, the risk of on-site accidents increase exponentially during winter because of ice and wet, slippery surfaces.

-Make sure that snow and ice are cleared regularly from walking paths, scaffoldings, roofs, handrails and ladders.
-Keep plenty of salt or sand on hand to melt ice, improve traction, and make the job site safer for workers.
+Clear snow and ice regularly from walking paths, scaffoldings, roofs, handrails and ladders.
+Keep plenty of salt or sand on hand to melt ice, improve traction, and make the job site safer.

 # 3: WEATHER WATCH

-Keep an eye on the weather at all times, so you can prepare for sudden changes in climate and make sure workers can secure the job site and get home safely before blizzards and snowstorms make the commute impossible.
+Keep an eye on the weather at all times.
+You need to prepare for sudden changes in climate and make sure workers can secure the job site and get home safely before blizzards and snowstorms make the commute impossible.

 # 4: HEATED BREAK AREA

-The break area – be it a tent, trailer or indoor space – should be kept heated at all times, because workers expend a lot of energy to maintain an optimal body temperature when they’re operating in extreme cold environments.
+The break area – be it a tent, trailer or indoor space – should be kept heated at all times.
+Workers expend a lot of energy to maintain an optimal body temperature when they’re operating in extreme cold environments.
 Encourage them to rest, warm up, hydrate and get out of wet clothing in a break room that is temperature-controlled to give them a welcome respite before going back out again.

 # 5: PERSONAL PROTECTIVE EQUIPMENT

 Make sure every worker on the job site has the necessary Personal Protective Equipment (PPE), such as: